 - Reducing the costs of hiring, training, and retaining a direct marketing and sales team (i.e. lower customer acquisition costs).
 This comes in handy especially if the vendor is seeking global expansion.

 - Tapping into a reseller’s established customer base lowers the barrier to entry in new verticals or global markets.

 - Diversifying revenue streams (If you’re a SaaS company, you don’t want all your revenue concentrated with few customers.
 That’s risky business!
-You’ll want a diverse customer base in the event a large account cancels their contract.)
+You’ll want a diverse customer base in the event a large account cancels its contract.)

-- If exclusivity rights are negotiated, it offers more control and a competitive advantage (Think: If a reseller is a sole distributor in a given market, that means no other resellers can encroach on its turf).
+- If exclusivity rights are negotiated, it offers more control and competitive advantage (Think: If a reseller is a sole distributor in a given market, that means no other resellers can encroach on its turf).